fauu/Kamite/README.md

     # The name that will appear in the command button's tooltip
     name = Example command

+    # (String list) The system command to execute.
+    # The first element in the list is the executable, the rest are the
-    # The system command to execute, with optional placeholders to be filled by
+    # arguments.
+The arguments can be specific placeholders to be filled by
-    # Kamite
+    # Kamite at execution time.
-    command = "/path/to/the/system/executable.sh {effectiveText}"
+    command = ["/path/to/the/executable.sh", "some argument", "{effectiveText}"]
   }
 }
 ```

-> **Note (Windows)**: To execute a PowerShell script, set `command` to
+> **Note (Windows)**: To execute a PowerShell script, set `command` to, e.g.,
-> `powershell.exe C:\\path\\to\\the\\script.ps1` (note the double backslashes).
+> `["powershell.exe", "C:\\path\\to\\the\\script.ps1", "first argument"]` (note
-> The execution of PowerShell scripts is disabled by default in the system.
-To
+> the double backslashes).
+The execution of PowerShell scripts is disabled by
-> enable it, start PowerShell with the Run as Administrator option and execute
+> default in the system.
+To enable it, start PowerShell with the Run as
-> the command `Set-ExecutionPolicy RemoteSigned`.
-Be aware that this lowers
+> Administrator option and execute the command `Set-ExecutionPolicy
+> RemoteSigned`.
+Be aware that this lowers system security.
-> system security.

-Supported placeholder arguments for custom commands are:
+The supported placeholder arguments for custom commands are:

 `{effectiveText}`\
 Equivalent to the text used for lookups at the given moment.
 If there is a